 Bathwater PUVA is most often carried out two or three times weekly.
 The number of treatments varies according to the severity of the skin condition and the response to the PUVA.
-It may range from 10 to 60 treatments in total.
+It may range from 10–60 treatments in total.

-Treatment is usually stopped when the skin condition has cleared, but maintenance treatments are used in some cases, e.g. once weekly.
+Treatment is usually stopped when the skin condition has cleared, but maintenance treatments are used in some cases, for example, once weekly.

 About 60–80% of patients with psoriasis have good results from bathwater PUVA within 20–40 treatments.
 The success rates for eczema are somewhat lower.

 What precautions are necessary?